Quant-X-Security-Coding-GmbH/QAA_Condition_Number/singular_value_decomposition/svd.md

 Input: (m,n)-Matrix A
 Output: SVD  A = U.S.V^T  ,
-where U (m,m) consists of the left, and V (n,n) of the right singular vectors, and S (m,n) is diagonal, S=diag(s1,...,sp) , the s_i are the singular values , p := min(m,n), r is the rank of A .
+where U (m,m) consists of the left, and V (n,n) of the right singular vectors, and S (m,n) is diagonal, S=diag(s1,...,sp), the s_i are the singular values, p := min(m,n), r is the rank of A.

-1. If m > n , calculate A^T.A , Else , calculate A.A^T .
+1. If m > n, calculate A^T.A, Else, calculate A.A^T .
-2. Let m > n , calculate the eigenvalues la_i of the hermitian matrix A^T.A .
+2. Let m > n, calculate the eigenvalues la_i of the hermitian matrix A^T.A .
    The singular values s_i are the square roots( la_i ) .
    r is equal to the number of non-zero singular values.
 3. Calculate an orthonormal Eigenbasis of A^T.A , ( v1,...,vn ) .
    The latter is equal to V = ( v1,...,vn ), the v_i are the columns of V .
-4. As for U :
+4. As for U:

               FOR  i = 1 to r  DO
               u_i := (1/s_i) Av_i